Alcones1/nr1-pathpoint/README.md

 ### <a id="Pathpoint_Concepts"></a>Pathpoint Concepts ###

+Business Journey Observability, is the Customer, Product and Services Paths, including all Internal Processes & External Dependencies, needed to meet a customer’s expectation and or service agreement.
+Pathpoing is Business Journey Observability.

 Pathpoint will work in nearly any New Relic account.
-And each Pathpoing is divided into; Stages, steps and Pathpoints.
+And each Pathpoing is divided into; Stages, Steps and Pathpoints.

 To get started setting up Pathpoint you'll need some telemetry in the account that you would like to measure.
 This could be -for instance- any of the following telemetry types: Metrics, Events, Logs and Traces.

 A common starting place for Pathpoint is APM Events and Logs, but this is up to you.
 The other thing you'll need to know is how this telemetry maps onto the business process you want to model as stages and steps.
 That may require some internal disucssions with your stakeholders to understand how things really fit in.

-When you are ready to make some edits you can simply download the current version of the JSON config that was writen for you, edit and re-upload it.

-You can also manually "right click" to adjust each touchpoint configuration.
+When you are ready to make some edits you can simply download the current version of the JSON config that was writen for you, edit it (if you wish to do so) and re-upload it.
+Alternatively you can also manually "right click" over the touchpoint you would like to work on, to adjust its configuration.